GIScience/ohsome-r/README.md

 character vector:
 `set_endpoint(q, c("groupBy", "boundary"), append = TRUE)` [^2].

-More comfortably, however, is the use of either the grouping argument with an elements aggregation function (e.g.
+More comfortable, however, is the use of either the grouping argument with an elements aggregation function (e.g.
 `ohsome_elements_count(grouping = "boundary)`) or of the
 `set_grouping()` function to modify an existing query object: